NEXT STEPS FOR INCOMING FIRST-YEAR STUDENTS

 Click here to learn whether you need to take the math placement test.
 While it’s best to take the math placement test prior to orientation, your advisor will also be able to review your academic history and help you determine this at orientation.
 Honors College students have the benefit of being able to change their class schedules throughout the course of the summer, so schedule adjustments can always be made later after you take the math placement test.

 Nearly all Honors College students are expecting some sort of AP credit to release in July.
-However, orientations start in early June.
+However, orientations start in May/June.
+So how does this work?

-Your advisor will advise you to take other course requirements for which you are not expecting AP credit.
-Schedules may also need to be adjusted after AP scores are released.
+At orientation, your advisor will discuss your exams with you and advise you to register for courses for which you are not expecting AP credit.
+Schedules may need to be adjusted after AP scores are released.
 Honors College students have the benefit of being able to change their class schedules throughout the course of the summer, so schedule adjustments can always be made later after AP scores are released in July.
-In fact, it happens all the time and is a completely normal part of orientation!
+In fact, course adjustments happen all the time and are a completely normal, so don’t worry if you leave orientation with changes that need to be made later.